cn0047/stash/ed/arc/patterns.architectural/pattern.microservices.md

 #### Disadvantages

-* Networks are unreliable.
-* Networks are slow.
+* Networks are unreliable and slow.
 * Required reliable CI/CD.
 * Architecture has to be well-thought through from the beginning.
-* Duplicate code / data.
+* Duplicate code/data.
 * Too many programing languages.
 * Making components work together.
 * Requires more effort in communication.